miketianchen/MDA_image_captioning/docs/proposal.md

     mechanisms and act as moving the focus between the image and the word context to help generate better captions (Li 2020).
 We are going to implement this architecture and expect this model to produce captions of the best quality.

 <img src="../imgs/model_3.png" alt="model_3" style="width:800px;" class="center"/>

 Figure 5.
 The third model architecture (adapted from (Li 2020)).

 If time permits, we could explore other model architectures and try fine-tuning pre-trained cross-modal models.
-To assess those models, we can use some evaluation metrics suggested in this paper (Li 2020), including BLEU, Meteor, ROUGE\_L, CIDEr, and SPICE.
+To assess these models, we can use evaluation metrics suggested in this paper (Li 2020), including BLEU, Meteor, ROUGE\_L, CIDEr, and SPICE.
 Finally, we will test our best model with the test dataset and evaluate the results.

 ## Timeline and Evaluation:

 The length of our capstone project is two months, starting from May 4th, 2020 to June 30th, 2020.
-During these eight weeks, the following five milestones are expected to be achieved: proposal, EDA and database design, model development, visualization tool design and polishing.
-The first two weeks would be used for the proposal, we plan to deliver both a presentation and a written report.
-Meanwhile, we would start the exploratory data analysis, data pre-processing and database design.
-The next four weeks would be used for data product development.
+During these eight weeks, the following five milestones are expected to be achieved: proposal, EDA and database design, model development, visualization tool design and polish.
+The first two weeks were used for the proposal: we have delivered both a presentation and a written report.
+Meanwhile, we will start exploratory data analysis, data pre-processing, and database design.
+The next four weeks will be used for data product development.
 The three intermediate stages would be run in parallel during this period.
-Both the database and tool design would run for about two weeks while the deep model development would run for four weeks.
-Three milestones would be achieved by the end of this data product development stage.
-The last two weeks would be used to improve and polish the final product based on feedback from our mentor and partners.
-We would deliver the final presentation, final written report and final data products to both MDS mentor and MDA partners by June 29th, 2020.
+Both the database and tool design will take about two weeks while the deep model development will run for four weeks.
+Three milestones will be achieved by the end of this data product development stage.
+The last two weeks will be used to improve and polish the final product based on feedback from our mentor, and our partners.
+We will deliver the final presentation, final written report and final data products to both our MDS mentor and our MDA partners by June 29th,
+2020.

 <img src="../imgs/timeline.png" alt="timeline" style="width:600px;" class="center"/>